 - Press Conferences

 - Face to Face Conversations aka Remote Conversations

 Re-Designed Conversation System

 What you say and how you say it, is completely changed for FM21.

 No more reason to wondering whether you shall be ‘Assertive’ or ‘Passionate’.
 Now you’re able to use body language to get your point through.
-Gestures replaces the tone system we’ve become accustomed to.
+Gestures replace the tone system we’ve become accustomed to.

 There are a number of different gestures in Football Manager 2021 depending on the context and the situation you’re heading into; whether it’s a positive or negative situation.

 Open Arms, Shake Head, Point Finger, Outstretched Arms, Put Arms Around, Pat on Shoulder, Handshake, Smile Warmly, Beckon with hand or Wave and Nod is just a few gestures you’ll meet in FM21.

 This means that you’ll have different gestures to select from in order to motivate and prompt a reaction from your players.

 Gestures will help to create more detailed interactions with players and the media and provides a brand new way to expand on what you’re saying as the person in front of you will react to your body language and reactions.